ga-wdi-boston/js-dom-assessment/lib/diagnostic.md

 ## Question 4

-Give 2 examples of a jQuery getter method and a jQuery setter method.
-Write the code for each.
-(There should be 4 lines of code).
+Give two examples of jQuery getter methods and two examples of jQuery setter methods.

 <!-- your answer starts here -->